gregho67/unity-projects/README.md

 This is a game that I made with a group a 10 person during my third year in college.
 We were tasked to create a multiplayer version of an arcade game using Unity.
 We chose to adapt a Derby Demolition game in 3D by using our own assets.

 In Wrecking Brawl, the player controls a car that he can move around in an arena.
-The goal is to be the last car stading which can be achieved by colliding with the other players to inflict damage to their cars.
+The goal is to be the last car standing, which can be achieved by colliding with the other players to inflict damage to their cars.
 Once the car's durability reaches 0 the player is eliminated.
 There are multiple boosts lying around the arena which can help the player deal more damage or void hits.

 In this project I worked on different aspects of the game such as creating the menus, adding a spectator view and also working on a first version of the cars movements and collisions.
 I also designed part of the game's website which can be found [here](http://wreckingbrawl.tk/) (Note : the website is currently down due to a server problem).